orstavik/JoiEvents/docs/4_EventSequence/2_Pattern11_ListenUp.md

 <pretty-printer href="./demo/long-press-ListenUp.js"></pretty-printer>

-Comment: Listening for both `mousedown` and `mouseup` is not be a big performance problem: `mousedown` and `mouseup` trigger events are infrequent and rare.
-Therefore, it might be more costly to ListenUp and juggle with the event listeners than to just listen for both events all the time.
-But, this is *not(!)* the case for other frequent events such as `mousemove` and `touchmove`.
-Therefore, I recommend using the ListenUp pattern by default, and instead revert to a simplistic listen-all-the-time strategy if you end up with an event listener that does not need to ListenUp.
+Comment: Listening for both `mousedown` and `mouseup` is not a big performance problem: `mousedown` and `mouseup` are relatively infrequent and rare events.
+Therefore, for `long-press`, it might be just as costly to add/remove event listeners with the ListenUp pattern as it would be to simply listen for both events all constantly.
+But, this is *not(!)* the case for high-frequency events such as `mousemove` and `touchmove`.
+Therefore, I recommend using the ListenUp pattern by default, and instead revert to a simplistic listen-all-the-time strategy if you end up with an event listener that does not need ListenUp.

 ## References